The one-day conference marks the 25th anniversary of the Frederick Kiesler Foundation in Vienna. In

-In collaboration with the University of Applied Arts Vienna the event focuses on Kiesler's theory of Correalism,
+collaboration with the University of Applied Arts Vienna the event focuses on Kiesler's theory of

-which he developed in the 1930s as a transdisciplinary research method in architecture and design.
-Based on the latest findings
+he developed in the 1930s as a transdisciplinary research method in architecture and design.
+It was based on the latest findings

-of systems theory, biology and the technical sciences, it has called for the combination of empirical scientific research,
+of systems theory, biology and the technical sciences and has called for the combination of empirical scientific research,

 holistic human-centred design and the practical testing of emergent knowledge.